Reduce the Amount of Waste Going to Landfills

 -

-Plastic Bag Ordinance
+Plastic Bag Ordinances

-In Washington D.C., the Anacostia River Clean Up and Protection Act or Bag Law adds a five cents charge on each disposable paper or plastic carryout bag.
+In Washington D.C., the Anacostia River Clean Up and Protection Act or Bag Law adds a five cent charge on each disposable paper or plastic carryout bag.
 The Bag Law issued requirements for retailers when distributing bags.
 By law, employees are required to ask customers if they would like a disposal bag and how many.
 Customers are charged for each bag and the total is printed on the receipt.
-Each disposable bag must read 100% recyclable, and must read the state “Please Recycle This Bag.”
+Each disposable bag must read 100% recyclable, and must read the statement “Please Recycle This Bag.”
 Bag fee revenue is used for the following:

 -

-Three-cent for the clean-up and protection of the Anacostia River
+Three cents for the clean-up and protection of the Anacostia River

 -

-Two-cent returns to the business
+Two cents returns to the business

 Trash Service Pickup